 "Besides, why should we be in such a hurry to imitate the Bolsheviks?
 What have they done that should make us jump off our track and follow their lead?
 They have overthrown autocracy and established political democracy for the proletariat.
 Political democracy has existed in this country for a long time.
 We do not have to make a revolution to get it.
-If we want the political power, control of the parliamentary state, all we have to do is to vote ourselves into power."
-"We urge the workers in each shop to elect shop committees which shall adjust all grievances between the workers and their employers.
+If we want the political power, control of the parliamentary state, all we have to do is to vote ourselves into power." the Waist and Dress Industry the inauguration of a Workers' Council.